“It was impossible to get a conversation going; everybody was talking too much.” – Yogi Berra

 Is the fear and constant bad news now out of control?
 Everyone is wondering how bad the economy could get and when it will recover, but the economy is not the problem.
 Everyone is wondering how low the stock market will get, while trillions of dollars sit in cash on the sidelines waiting for the right time to jump back in.
 And the media is full of ridiculous comparisons to the Great Depression.

 Has “irrational pessimism” become the latest bubble?
-If so, then just like the last 4 bubbles, you can never predict how far irrational bubbles will go, but they all eventually pop.
+Yes.
+Just like the last 4 bubbles, you can never predict how far irrational bubbles will go, but they all eventually pop.
 This time, it would need a “melt up”, not a “melt down”.